Autophagy: What is It and 8 Ways to Enhance It

 Reduces Cellular Apoptosis:

-The more cells that are able to repair themselves before they because permanently damaged the less inflammation and metabolic waste is produced.
-This recycling process is very clean and smooth for the body and conserves energy for other vital functions and help us feel significantly better in our mind and body.
+The more cells that are able to repair themselves before they become permanently damaged, the less inflammation and metabolic waste is produced.
+This recycling process is very clean and smooth for the body and conserves energy for other vital functions and helps us to feel significantly better in our mind and body.

 As an example, high levels of oxidative stress block the p53 gene that governs cellular apoptosis.
 When this happens, we can no longer regulate cell division and overtime we develop various cancer (7).